cloudmesh/technologies/chapters/tech/cloud-foundry.md

 starvation to prevent the possible security attack [@www-cloudfoundrycon].

-To summarize, Cloud Foundry provides a cloud computing platform to run the applications in the secured environment with self-healing capacity, centralized management, and ease of integration and maintenance [@www-cloudfoundryacad].
+To summarize, Cloud Foundry provides a cloud computing platform to run the applications in the secure environment with self-healing capacity, centralized management, and ease of integration and maintenance [@www-cloudfoundryacad].